iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 #### Acoustic Signals
 The only acoustic signal made as part of a Freestyle performance will be at the end of the routine, if a routine exceed the time limit.

+#### Dismount Judges for Group
+At Unicon, at least four judges are required to count dismounts.
+Smaller events should have at least two dismount judges.

 ## 8 Freestyle: Standard Skill
 No substantial rule changes were made.